Practice opening from 8th June, 2020

 - If you show symptoms following appointment booking, you should contact the practice by phone.

-- Please do not arrive early to the practice.
+- Please do not arrive early to the practice, unless told otherwise.
 On arrival you should wait outside until you are invited into the practice by a team member.

 - Please do not arrive without an appointment.